tomhiggins/mastodon-guide/up-and-running.md

 `docker-compose run --rm web rails mastodon:make_admin USERNAME=yourusername`

 Logout and log back in again, then visit your.domain/admin/settings to start customizing your instance.

-## Coming Soon: Cron job to auto-renew Let's Encrypt SSL certificates

-Check back later for more info on this! 👍

 ## Coming Soon: Converting your instance to Single User